pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 }
 ```

-The other requirement of [`TestDependencyKey`][test-dependency-key-docs] is `previewValue`, and if
+The other requirement of `TestDependencyKey` is `previewValue`, and if this value is implemented
-this value is implemented it will be used whenever your feature is run in an Xcode preview.
+it will be used whenever your feature is run in an Xcode preview.
+Previews are similar to tests in
-Previews are similar to tests in that you usually do not want to interact with the outside world,
+that you usually do not want to interact with the outside world, such as making network requests.
-such as making network requests.
-In fact, many of Apple's frameworks do not work in previews, such
+In fact, many of Apple's frameworks do not work in previews, such as Core Location, and so it will
-as CoreLocation, and so it will be hard to interact with your feature in previews if it touches
+be hard to interact with your feature in previews if it touches those frameworks.
-those frameworks.

 However, previews are dissimilar to tests in that it's fine for dependencies to return some mock
 data.
 There's no need to deal with "unimplemented" clients for proving which dependencies are